Fujitsu Data Recovery

 Outsource has successfully repaired or performed data recovery on thousands of Fujitsu hard drives.
 We are also partners with Donor Drives, the largest provider of Fujitsu donor hard drives and PCBs, so we have immediate access to almost any part or donor drive imaginable in order to complete your project quickly.

-Outsource is able to successfully repair or recover nearly nine out of ten projects we receive, including the common failures you see below.
-This rate is among the best in the industry, and we offer a True No-Data, No-Charge Guarantee for your data recovery: If we cannot recover your data, you will not pay any service fee!
+Outsource is able to successfully repair or recover nearly nine out of ten projects we receive, including the common failures of Fujitsu drives you see below.
+This rate is among the best in the industry, and we offer a True No-Data, No-Charge Guarantee for your Fujitsu data recovery: If we cannot recover your data, you will not pay any service fee!

 Failed PCB or Firmware Issues